sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 # Values provided in the ADDRESS variable will be used to populate the certificate's SAN records

-# For systems with multiple hostnames and IP addresses, add each to the comma delimited value of the ADDRESS variable
+# For systems with multiple hostnames and IP addresses, add each to the comma-delimited value of the ADDRESS variable
 export ADDRESS=localhost,127.0.0.1,10.0.0.1,backend-1
 export NAME=backend-1.example.com
 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -profile="backend" -ca=ca.pem -ca-key=ca-key.pem -hostname="$ADDRESS" - | cfssljson -bare $NAME